 - Ability to save the processing state so an individual pass, or set of passes, can be iterated quickly without the need to perform all the preceding passes

 - Many of the upscaled textures are getting halo-like effects as edges and some lines are over-emphasized.
 Automatic processing on these to darken or de-emphasize this would be nice.

 Here are some examples of the results from this pipeline.
-The passes are exagerated here to show off denoising.
-This pipeline allows these passes to be tweaked rapidly until a nice result is acheived in the majority of circumstances.
+The passes are exaggerated here to show off denoising.
+This pipeline allows these passes to be tweaked rapidly until a nice result is achieved in the majority of circumstances.

 Desk & Office

 This scene shows off a lot of detailed textures which demonstrate the results of the different passes.

 Original Unfiltered ESRGAN Denoised before ESRGAN ESRGAN Downsampled Denoised before ESRGAN and then downsampled

 Rainbow Six doesn’t have too many translucent textures, mainly masked alpha textures, but here is an example of some glass to see the alpha channel recovery.
 You can also see the metal beams which are a masked transparent material.